worldbank/GEEST/README.md

 6. The aggregated layer will be loaded to the QGIS and appear in the table of content.

-7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (_Project\_ Folder/Place Characterization/Raster\_output.tif_).
+7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Place Characterization/AGG_Raster_output.tif*).

 ### 4.6 DIMENSION AGGREGATION TAB